How to create an anonymous survey: Tips and examples

 For example, when you create a survey that will be used in the workplace, make sure you don’t ask for employees’ departments or job positions.
 Don’t ask about specific experiences or relationships with others that can be unique to a particular respondent.

-Lastly, remember that when combined a series of questions and responses may reveal someone’s identity.
+Lastly, remember that a series of questions and responses may reveal someone’s identity.
 To avoid this, keep the previous questions in mind when writing new ones, and make sure you don’t make too many personal inquiries.

 Workplace: Exploring employee engagement and satisfaction